iwmvictor/imgEditor/README.md

 # ImageEditor

-Welcome to ImageEditor, a simple and efficient image editing tool.
+Welcome to Quick Image Editor, a simple and efficient image editing tool.

 ## Features